“An Account of Huntingdon County, Pennsylvania”

 Dear Sir: —

 On my route to Pittsburg, by the way of the Juniata Division of the Pennsylvania Canal, I accidentally met with a citizen of Huntingdon county, who informed me that he had been a resident of that county for forty-six years.
 On enquiring as to the appearance of the country, and changes which took place within that period of time, he related, among other things somewhat remarkable, “that in 1796 he first visited “Standing Stone Town,” the title by which “Huntingdon” was then known.
 Jno.
-Cadwallader, Esq., one of the earliest settlers of the place, an attorney at law, had, about that time, brought a man of the name of Michael Duffy, with a printing press, from Philadelphia, for the purpose of printing a newspaper, and by way of encouragement to the trade, he procured the establishment of a post-office at Sugargrove, five miles below the borough or town of Huntingdon, of which Joseph Cadwallader (now living in the neighborhood of Hollidaysburg) was postmaster, but the office was a “dead-letter” for something more that one year, before a mail route was established in the county.
-The Newspaper, however, went into operation, and the editor obtained his supply of city papers, from which he culled his news, through the politeness of the merchants who visited the city twice a year.
+Cadwallader, Esq., one of the earliest settlers of the place, an attorney at law, had, about that time, brought a man of the name of Michael Duffy, with a printing press, from Philadelphia, for the purpose of printing a newspaper, and by way of encouragement to the trade, he procured the establishment of a post-office at Sugargrove, five miles below the borough or town of Huntingdon, of which Joseph Cadwallader (now living in the neighborhood of Hollidaysburg) was postmaster, but the office was a “dead-letter” for something more than one year, before a mail route was established in the county.
+The newspaper, however, went into operation, and the editor obtained his supply of city papers, from which he culled his news, through the politeness of the merchants who visited the city twice a year.

 This state of affairs lasted but a short time, as George Kline, of Carlisle, editor of the Carlisle Gazette, started a private mail, by the way of Chambersburg, which visited Huntingdon once in two weeks, bringing the Gazette and R. Harper’s “Franklin Repository,” which produced considerable relief in the news department.
 Independent of this accommodation on the part of Mr. Kline, his post-man, George Hacket, amused the citizens on his arrival with a tune on the fife, of which he was a capable master.